JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 1. Download and install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html).
 2. Clone the [project template](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle) and open it in IntelliJ IDEA.
-The template includes a basic Kotlin/JS Gradle project with all required configurations and dependencies:
+The template includes a basic Kotlin/JS Gradle project with all required configurations and dependencies

    * Dependencies and tasks in the `build.gradle.kts` file: